bgross0/tempo1/docs/testing-guide.md

 Thank you for helping us improve TaskJet!

 ## Recent Improvements

+### Task Management Implementation (April 2, 2025)
+We've fully implemented the task management functionality:
+- Complete task creation/editing dialog with form validation
+- Task filtering by status and priority
+- Grid and list views for tasks
+- Task completion toggling
+- Session validation and refresh for authenticated operations
+- Real-time updates for task changes
+- Consistent UI using shadcn/ui components
+- Toast notifications for all task operations

 ### Error Boundaries Implementation
 We've added React Error Boundaries throughout the application to improve resilience.
 Now if a component crashes, the error is contained, and users can: